Exponential Savings in Agnostic Active Learning through Abstention: Auxiliary results

 Then, the following inequalities hold simultaneously, with probability at least $1 - \delta$ for all $f, g \in \F$:

 and

 \end{Lemma}

-The result of Lemma \ref{lem_vc_uniform} is a simple corollary of Lemma \ref{lem_vc74}.
-Similar bounds are used in \citep{dasgupta2008general, Hsu10, zhang2014beyond, bousquet2019fast}.
+Lemma \ref{lem_vc_uniform} is a simple corollary of Lemma \ref{lem_vc74}.
+Similar bounds are used in the proofs in \citep{dasgupta2008general, Hsu10, zhang2014beyond, bousquet2019fast}.
 We provide the proof of Lemma \ref{lem_vc_uniform} for the sake of completeness.
 We remark that in our analysis, the logarithmic factors can be improved.
 In particular, the results in \citep{gine2006concentration, Zhivotovskiy18} allow refining the logarithmic factors in Lemma \ref{lem_vc_uniform}.
 Moreover, the techniques in \citep[Theorem 4]{hanneke2015minimax} give a better joint dependence on the VC dimension $d$ and the star number $\mathbf{s}$ in a similar context.
 An adaptation of these techniques is a natural direction of future research.

 \begin{myproof}{of Lemma \ref{lem_vc_uniform}} By Sauer's lemma \cite[Theorem 1]{Sauer72}, we have

 Then, the inequality \eqref{vc_uniform_2} follows from Lemma \ref{lem_vc74} applied to the class $\F\Delta\F = \{ |f - g| : f, g \in \F\}$ with the confidence $\delta/3$ and the fact that